sjorssnoeren/fontface-loader/README.md

 * Look for ways to compress woff files
 * Make use of caching mechanisms of webpack
 * Accept .otf files as input (firstly converted to ttf)
+* Look for ways to enable async loading of the font-face

 ## Installing